Revised Spring 2024

 All student incidents, whether on or off campus, must be fully documented by filing a detailed Student Incident Report Form.
 If assistance is needed in filling it out, a staff member, a faculty member in the program/department or a nurse from Student Health Services can assist.

-The report will be electronically routed to the director of the Quinnipiac University Student Health Services (FAX: 203-582-8924, TEL: 203-582-8742) and the faculty/staff selected on the form.
-The student is responsible for notifying their staff member, program director/department chairperson within FIVE (5) days of the incident.
-The student should then follow up with QU Student Health Services.
+The report will be electronically routed to the faculty/staff member selected on the form.
+The student is responsible for notifying their staff member, program director/department chairperson within FIVE (5) days of the incident

 If on a clinical, the student will also likely be required to fill out a site-specific incident report form at the clinical affiliation site for their records.
 It is very important that the forms are filled out thoroughly and completely in order to aid in post-exposure evaluation and follow-up, and to protect the student's legal rights in the future, if necessary.
 The student should obtain copies of any and all post-incident evaluation/testing/treatment documents as follow-up will most likely occur at: